commontk/ctk-cli-indexer/README.rst

   that the resulting .json files are published on some website.

 index_from_json.py
-  Takes a JSON file and updates an Elasticsearch database.
+  Takes a JSON file and updates an ElasticSearch_ database.
 An identifier for the source of the CLI modules is passed as second parameter, and the script takes care to delete old documents in the database (CLIs that got removed), and will also maintain timestamps of the last change of each CLI (i.e. not re-upload stuff that did not change, as well as